Commentary on the First Chapter of the Book of Daniel

 God pronounced a twofold judgment upon Hezekiah.

-2. Certain young men from his seed would be taken away to serve as eunuchs in the court of Babylon (verse 7).
+2. Certain young men from his seed would be taken away to serve as eunuchs in the court of Babylon (v.
+7).
 That they would become eunuchs is obviously part of the judgment.
 The word "eunuch" must therefore imply humiliation.
-It cannot mean "court official."
-The prospect that sons of a future generation would be made officials in a foreign court would not, in itself, have been greatly distasteful to Hezekiah.
-But the prospect that they would be disgraced by castration and made unable to perpetuate his line should have been very distasteful to him.
-The complacency of his response, "For there shall be peace and truth in my days," will forever be the worst stain on his record.
-It seems inescapable that, in fulfillment of prophecy, Daniel and his friends were actually made eunuchs.
+It cannot mean a court official.
+Thus, it seems inescapable that, in fulfillment of prophecy, Daniel and his friends were actually made eunuchs.

 Although these princely young men suffered for another man's sin, the reader should not feel that God was unfair to them.
-On the contrary, as pointed out by the prophet Jeremiah, their captivity was, in a sense, a particular blessing, for they were spared from the horrors that would soon fall upon Jerusalem (Jeremiah 24:4-10).
+On the contrary, as pointed out by the prophet Jeremiah, their captivity was, in a sense, a particular blessing, for they were spared from the horrors that would soon fall upon Jerusalem (Jer.
+24:4-10).
 Many of those left behind were destined to perish from starvation, pestilence, or the sword.

 The fulfillment of God's judgment on Hezekiah is a fitting beginning to the Book of Daniel for two reasons.